 Honestly, I would not suggest visiting the gardens in Summer if you are mostly a flower person.
 If you only want to experience Ajesai, there are loads to take pictures of.
 If you are tired of all the walking one has to do visiting Kasuga Taisha, this is a nice place to come and rest.
 There is a small pond full of Koi fishes.
 The colorful fishes stalked me as I stood near the edge of the pond expecting some food from me.
 After a couple of hours of lazy wandering, I made my way back out of the garden.

-I have added below a map of the interesting places in Nara Park you might want to visit.
 Thank you for reading.
 Please leave me a comment if you liked the shots.